sadra-hatami/AI-ML-Training/README.md

 # Introduction to AI and Machine Learning
 # 🤖📘✨

-### Interactive Jupyter Notebooks for Learning AI, machine learning, Deep Learning, and LLMs
+### Interactive Jupyter Notebooks for Learning AI, Machine Learning, Deep Learning, and LLMs

 A beginner-friendly collection of hands-on lessons covering **AI and machine learning**, **supervised learning**, **unsupervised learning**, **neural networks**, **deep learning**, and **large language models** — written as executable Jupyter notebooks with examples from healthcare and biomedical data.